maximbaz/wluma/README.md

 # wluma

-A tool for wlroots-based compositors that automatically adjusts screen brightness based on the screen contents and amount of ambient light around you.
+A tool for Wayland compositors to automatically adjust screen brightness based on the screen contents and amount of ambient light around you.

+## Supported screen capture protocols

+With default config, `wluma` will automatically detect which protocols are supported, and pick the most appropriate one.
+See "configuration" section below for how to force a specific protocol.

+The list of available protocols:

+- `wlr-screencopy-unstable-v1` - supported by any `wlroots`-based compositors (e.g. `sway`), as well as Hyprland.
+  - requires `linux-dmabuf-v1` protocol to be supported as well.
+- `wlr-export-dmabuf-unstable-v1` - supported by any `wlroots`-based compositors (e.g. `sway`).

+Subscribe for [#121](https://github.com/maximbaz/wluma/issues/121) to see when the new `ext-image-capture-source-v1` protocol will land, which will potentially support any modern Wayland compositor once they implement the support as well.

 ## Idea